berkeley-abc/abc/src/base/sn/readme.md

 line per module.
 Memory, DSP, and carry mapping commands run the same checker transactionally before and after each transformation, so an invalid result is diagnosed and rejected without replacing the current design.

-`@ps` prints compact statistics for the selected top module. `@ps -v` adds the hierarchy and statistics for every module definition.
+`@ps` prints compact statistics for every module definition by default. `@ps -M module` prints the selected module instead and uses it as the root for optional hierarchy and detailed reports. `@ps -v` adds the selected hierarchy and keeps opaque definitions annotated with `[blackbox]`.
 Like `%ps -d`, `@ps -d` prints occurrences by object type and output/input width signature.
-Its counts cover the elaborated hierarchy rooted at the selected top, including the multiplicity of repeated insts.
-The hierarchical occurrence totals are accumulated over the module DAG rather than by recursively revisiting every inst, so statistics remain practical for deeply repeated hierarchy.
+It also reports every reachable black-box type, its instance-occurrence multiplicity, PI/PO port and bit counts, and totals for abstract AIG inputs and outputs.
+Counts cover the elaborated hierarchy rooted at the selected module (or the current design top when `-M` is absent), including repeated insts.
+Hierarchical totals are accumulated over the module DAG rather than by recursively revisiting every inst, so statistics remain practical for deeply repeated hierarchy.
 Memory is reported as used/allocated storage with rounded K, M, or G suffixes.

 `@map_mem`, `@map_dsp`, and `@map_add` map into the initial AMD/Xilinx UltraScale+ technology description.
 Transformations are transactional and keep the original user-visible top-module name. `@map_add` replaces word-level